chrislee973/twitter-bookmark-search/README.md

 pnpm install
 ```

-3. (Optional) If you'd like to take advantage of the chat-with-your-bookmarks feature, create a `.env` file in the root directory and add your OpenAI API key:
+3. (Optional) If you'd like to take advantage of the chat-with-your-bookmarks feature, create a `.env` file in the root directory and add your OpenAI or Google Gemini API key:

 ```
 OPENAI_API_KEY=your_api_key_here
+GEMINI_API_KEY=your_api_key_here
 ```

 ## Development